RoukayaChelly/SwiftSnip_URL/README.md

 # SwiftSnip_URL
-SwiftSnip_URL: A lightning-fast URL shortener for seamless link sharing.
+ A lightning-fast URL shortener for seamless link sharing.
 Simplify your links with speed and efficiency.